-Most investors make money by buying a security at a low price, then selling it later for a higher price.
+Most investors make money by buying a stock or other security at a low price, then selling it later for a higher price.
 Owning a security is having a long position in that security.
-Selling short is a way to profit when the securities decline in price, by borrowing the securities, selling it, then hoping to be able to buy it back later at a lower price to replace the securities borrowed.
+Selling short is a way to profit when securities decline in price, by borrowing the securities, selling it, then hoping to be able to buy it back later at a lower price to replace the securities borrowed.
 However, if the securities pay a dividend or interest before the short is covered, then the short seller must pay those amounts to the lender of the securities.

-Example— Profits and Losses from Selling Short.
+Example 1 — Profits and Losses from Selling Short